kkapelon/kkapelon.github.io/_posts/2017-02-19-hosted-ci-comparison.md

 a very good chance that fetching these dependencies might take as much time as the build itself.

-`Partial` support means that I could get cache working for Maven but not Gradle. `Yes` means that both my Gradle and Maven had cache enabled.
+`Partial` support means that I could get cache working for Maven but not Gradle. `Yes` means that both my Gradle and Maven builds had cache enabled.

 #### Docker support

 This is a very confusing metric for a lot of people.
 Several products advertise Docker support and actually mean that they use Docker internally for powering the service itself.
 Frankly this is irrelevant for me.
-Docker support for me means if the service allows **me** to use Docker in my builds, either by running Docker commands or by creating Docker images.
+Docker support for me means that the service allows **me** to use Docker in my builds, either by overriding the default build environment with a custom Docker image or by creating Docker images as artifacts at the end of the build.

 #### Pipelines

 A pipeline is any arbitrary sequence of steps as defined [in the continuous delivery book](https://martinfowler.com/books/continuousDelivery.html).
 Several products advertise pipelines and they just mean that you can add a deployment step after your compilation phase.
-This is certainly a start but complex pipelines cannot be created with such as simple model.
+This is certainly a start, but complex pipelines cannot be created with such as simple model.

 Distelli and BuddyWorks have the most comprehensive pipeline support.
 Wercker also offers pipelines in a much more complex manner.

 ##### Local builds

 It is very convenient to be able to run a build locally in exactly the same manner as the build server.
-At the time or writing only Distelli, Codeship Pro and Wercker support this feature
+At the time or writing only Distelli, Codeship Pro and Wercker support this feature.

+Codefresh is built around Docker, so running a build locally is the same as using Docker itself and this is why I mark it with `Yes` in the respective column.

 ##### SSH into build slaves.